Wesleyan-Media-Project/automatic-speech-recognition/README.md

-# Wesleyan Media Project - Automatic-Speech-Recognition
+# Wesleyan Media Project - Automatic Speech Recognition

 Welcome!
 This repository contains codes that replicate the workflow used by the Wesleyan Media Project to perform automatic speech recognition (ASR) on political ad videos.